 Charles Yu’s new novel, Interior Chinatown (Pantheon), addresses Asian American identity with startling originality and brio.
-Yu is a gentle but slightly eccentric satirist who showers his characters with unconditional love.
-He does not so much write about things that haven’t been written about before, but rather to find completely new ways to write about them.
-Yu’s sleek sentences are whirring logic machines with trapdoors through which unsuspecting readers tumble into the wellspring of our shared humanity.
-His work is very hilarious and weirdly political.
-But above all, Charles Yu is a writer of exquisite sensitivity intent on making the perilous journey to the walled-off tomb where you keep your heart.
+Yu is a gentle and eccentric satirist who showers his characters with unconditional love.
+He takes on familiar subject matter but finds completely inventive ways to write about them.
+Yu’s sleek sentences are whirring logic machines with trapdoors through which unsuspecting readers encounter our shared humanity.
+His work is hilarious and weirdly political.
+But above all, Yu is a writer of exquisite sensitivity intent on making the perilous journey to the walled-off tomb where we let ourselves see how political realities implant themselves in day-to-day life.

 Gabe Hudson As political art, your new book seems like a leap forward.
 It felt like the stakes were higher.
 Did you put more of yourself at risk in the act of composition?